I learned something recently: in youth ministry, youth group games are important. I mean really important.

 Now I realize games are vital to building community in youth group.
 So after doing some research, our team has compiled a list of the top 20 youth group games with you.
 I have a feeling many of these games will help you and your students this week!

-You can also find more games for youth leaders by downloading your free 100 Youth Group Games!
+Want more games for youth ministry?
+Download your free 100 Youth Group Games!

 We keep these games updated based on feedback we get from youth leaders like you.
 So, you can always check back to look for new games.